Whatsapp Icon

 During an esophagectomy:

-1. The patient is placed under general anesthesia, ensuring they are asleep and pain-free throughout the procedure.
+1. The patient is placed under general anaesthesia, ensuring they are asleep and pain-free throughout the procedure.

-2. Depending on the surgical technique, appropriate incisions are made in the neck, chest, or abdomen to access the esophagus.
+2. Depending on the surgical technique, appropriate incisions are made in the neck, chest, or abdomen to access the oesophagus.

-3. The diseased portion of the esophagus is carefully removed, and then the stomach or part of the intestine is used to reconstruct the esophagus ensuring the continuity of the digestive tract.
+3. The diseased portion of the oesophagus is carefully removed, and then the stomach or part of the intestine is used to reconstruct the oesophagus ensuring the continuity of the digestive tract.

 4. Finally, the incisions are closed, and the patient is taken to the recovery area for close monitoring.